urban-resilience-lab/deepcovidnet/README.md

 # DeepCOVIDNet: A Deep Learning Model for Predictive Surveillance of COVID-19 Using Heterogeneous Features and Their Interactions

+This is the official GitHub repository of the DeepCOVIDNet model to forecast the range of increase in the number of infected cases in all U.S. counties.

 ## Instructions to run

 ```bash